The science of short exposures: Hubble SNAPshot observations of massive galaxy clusters: Introduction

 Massive clusters ($M{\ga}10^{15}$ M$_\odot$, $L_{\rm X}{\ga}10^{45}$ erg s$^{-1}$, 0.1--2.4 keV, $\sigma{\ga}1000$ km s$^{-1}$) are extremely rare systems that constitute sensitive probes of cosmological parameters even at modest redshifts (e.g., \citealp{Mantz2008, Mantz2010a, Mantz2014}).
 As the largest and most massive gravitationally bound systems in the Universe, they also represent ideal laboratories for astrophysical studies of the interactions and properties of dark matter, gas, and galaxies (e.g., \citealp{Markevitch2004, Bradac2008, Merten2011, Ebeling2014, Linden2014, Harvey2015}) as well as for investigations into the evolution of brightest cluster galaxies (BCGs), the most luminous stellar aggregations in the Universe (e.g., \citealp{Quillen2008, HL2012, Stott2012, Werner2014,Green2016}).
 Clusters also play a central role in attempts to trace large-scale cosmic flows to distances well beyond those accessible to galaxy surveys (e.g., \citealp{LauerPostman1994, HudsonEbeling1997, Kocevski2007, Kashlinsky2010, PC2014}).
 Finally, and importantly, massive clusters act as extremely powerful gravitational telescopes that allow us to detect and characterize distant background galaxies out to redshifts that would otherwise be inaccessible to observation (see \citealp{KneibNatarajan2011} for a review).
 As a result, the most massive galaxy clusters (and among these the most distant ones) are prized targets for a wide range of extragalactic research.

 X-ray luminous clusters have proven to be the most powerful gravitational `lenses', since they are -- by virtue of the X-ray selection process -- three-dimensionally bound, rarely affected by projection effects, and intrinsically massive (e.g., \citealp{Horesh2010}).
 In addition, the frequency of strong-lensing features increases dramatically with cluster redshift \citep{Meneghetti2003}.
 Consequently, the cluster targets of choice have been provided by the Massive Cluster Survey (MACS; \citealp{Ebeling2001, Ebeling2007, Ebeling2010, Mann2012}).
-Like its counterparts at lower redshift, the BCS and REFLEX \citep{Ebeling1998, Ebeling2000, Bohringer2004}, MACS uses X-ray selection and optical follow-up observations to identify galaxy clusters among the tens of thousands of X-ray sources detected in the ROSAT All-Sky Survey \citep{Voges1999, Boller2016}.
-By focusing exclusively on systems at at $z>0.3$ and surveying a vast solid angle (in excess of 22,000 deg$^2$), MACS pursued a singular goal: a comprehensive search for the rarest, most massive clusters (see \citealp{Ebeling2001} for more details).
-As such, MACS is complementary to cluster surveys exploiting the Sunyaev-Zel'dovich effect \citep{SZ1980} using, for instance, the South Pole Telescope or the Atacama Cosmology Telescope \citep{Williamson2011, Marriage2011}; the latter primarily probe the population of average-mass clusters, due to the much smaller solid angles covered.
+Like its counterparts at lower redshift, the BCS and REFLEX \citep{Ebeling1998, Ebeling2000, Bohringer2004}, MACS uses X-ray selection and optical follow-up observations to identify galaxy clusters among the tens of thousands of X-ray sources detected in the \textit{ROSAT} All-Sky Survey \citep[RASS;][]{Voges1999, Boller2016}.
+By focusing exclusively on systems at at $z>0.3$ and surveying a vast solid angle (in excess of 22,000 deg$^2$), MACS pursued a singular goal: a comprehensive search for the rarest, most massive clusters (Fig.~\ref{fig:lx-z}; see \citealp{Ebeling2001} for more details).
+Thanks to the very large solid angle covered, MACS \citep[like the \textit{Planck} cluster sample;][]{Planck2016} is complementary to cluster surveys covering tens, hundreds, or a few thousand square degrees; the latter, which include groundbased surveys exploiting the Sunyaev-Zel'dovich effect \citep{SZ1972} using, for instance, the South Pole Telescope or the Atacama Cosmology Telescope \citep{Williamson2011, Marriage2011}, primarily probe the population of average-mass clusters, due to the much smaller solid angles covered.